National Trust Preservation Funds: Guidelines & Eligibility

 Application deadlines are February 1, June 1, and October 1.
 If the first of the month falls on a weekend, applications will be due on the following Monday.

-Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the National Trust Preservation Fund.
+Access to the National Trust for Preservation Fund is limited to Forum members at the Organizational Level and National Main Street Network members at the National Trust.
 To learn more about Forum and to join today, visit our website.

 In addition, applicants must be either a public agency, 501(c) (3), or other nonprofit organizations to be considered eligible.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.

 No more than three grants will be awarded in any two-year period to a single grantee.
 Only one grant will be awarded per organization in any grant round.
 Only one grant will be awarded for a particular project phase.

 Applicants must be capable of matching the grant amount dollar-for-dollar.
 A cash match is required and can come from private or public sources, or from income earned from registration fees or fundraising activities.
 Matching funds must be used to fund eligible expenses listed below.
 Donated materials and services, staff salaries and organizational overhead costs are not eligible sources of a match.
 Other funding from the National Trust may not be used to match an NTPF grant.

 - Grants or matching funds cannot be used directly or indirectly to influence a member of Congress to favor or oppose any legislation or appropriation.